What we do...

 "Education is the most powerful weapon which you can use to change the world".
 Nelson Mandela

 A Typical Session

-The Pre-school staff plan weekly themes of interest and learning, which include topics such as plants, animals, seasons,
+The Pre-school staff plan termly themes of interest and learning, which include topics such as plants, animals, seasons,

 celebrations and occupations, the local environment and the wider world around us.
 Activities are planned around the theme.

 The children are free to select which activities they wish to engage in.

 The Keyworker System

 Jack & Jill Pre-school operates a keyworker system.
 Every child will have one adult who is his or her keyworker.
 Each keyworker will have special responsibility for about 6 children and the keyworker will discuss their key child’s progress with his or her parents/carers.
 The keyworker will ensure that the needs of each child are recognised and cared for within the group’s overall curriculum framework.
 This is done by observing the skills of the children at play, keeping simple records of their progress and, in consultation with parents, developing play plans to develop